-(c) Equity issuances
+(c) Equity issuance

 On November 27, 2009, pursuant to a private placement, the Company issued 1.366 million common shares and 683 thousand common share purchase warrants in exchange for cash consideration of \$2.5 million.
-This amount includes the principal amount of \$1.0 million originally received by way of a loan from a director on October 6, 2009 which was applied to subscribe for units of the Company ("Units") as part of the private placement.
+This amount includes the principal amount of \$1.0 million originally received by way of a loan from a director on October 6, 2009 which was applied to subscribe for units of the Company as part of the private placement.
 In addition, the Company issued 72 thousand brokers' warrants to purchase an equivalent number of common shares at \$2.40 until May 27, 2011.
 The total costs associated with the transaction were approximately \$250 thousand which included the \$77 thousand which represented the fair value of the brokers' warrants.
 The Company has allocated the net proceeds of the private placement to the common shares and the common share purchase warrants based on their relative fair values.
-Based on relative fair values, \$1.7 million of the net proceeds was allocated to the common shares and \$545 thousand to the common share purchase warrants.
+Based on relative fair values, \$1.7 million of the net proceeds were allocated to the common shares and \$545 thousand to the common share purchase warrants.

-During the three months ended August 31, 2010, nil stock options were exercised (August 31, 2009 - nil)
+During the three and six months ended November 30, 2010, nil stock options were exercised (three and six months ended November 30, 2009 - nil)